552020/TON_prep/hello_world_2/hello_world_2.md

 This is what get executed when we run the script: https://github.com/ton-org/create-ton.

-3. A new repo got created:
+3. A new repo got created.
+Notice that the repo containing the smart contract has been deleted, otherwise we should have add a git module to have the code of the smart contract in this ton_prep repo.

 - **CLI Output**